aws-samples/open-on-demand-on-aws/README.md

 #### Optional - Enable pam_slurm_adopt module for Parallel Cluster compute nodes

-The [pam_slurm_adopt](https://slurm.schedmd.com/pam_slurm_adopt.html) module can be enabled on the Compute nodes within ParallelCluster to prevent users from sshing into nodes that they do not have a running job on.
+The [pam_slurm_adopt](https://slurm.schedmd.com/pam_slurm_adopt.html) module can be enabled on Compute nodes in ParallelCluster to prevent users from ssh'ing to nodes they do not have a job running.

-In your Parallel Cluster config, you must set the following values:
+In your Parallel Cluster config, update the following configuration(s):

-1/ Enable the [PrologFlags: "contain"](https://slurm.schedmd.com/pam_slurm_adopt.html#important) should be in place to determine if any jobs have been allocated.
-This can be set within the `Scheduling` section.
+1/ Check if any steps have been launched.

+Add the **CustomSlurmSetting** `PrologFlags: "contain"` in the [Scheduling](https://docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html) section.
+Refer to [slurm configuration](https://slurm.schedmd.com/pam_slurm_adopt.html#important) documentation for more details on this slurm setting.

+*example*
 ```
   SlurmSettings:
     CustomSlurmSettings:
       - PrologFlags: "contain"
 ```

-2/ [ExclusiveUser](https://slurm.schedmd.com/slurm.conf.html#OPT_ExclusiveUser) should be set to **YES** to cause nodes to be exclusively allocated to users.
-This can be set within the `SlurmQueues` section.
+2/ Ensure compute nodes are exclusively allocated to users.

+Add the **CustomSlurmSetting** `ExclusiveUser: "YES"` in the [SlurmQueues](https://docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html#Scheduling-v3-SlurmQueues) section.
+Refer to [slurm partition configuration](https://slurm.schedmd.com/slurm.conf.html#OPT_ExclusiveUser) for more details.

+*example*
 ```
   CustomSlurmSettings:
     ExclusiveUser: "YES"
 ```

-3/ A new script [scripts/configure_pam_slurm_adopt.sh](scripts/configure_pam_slurm_adopt.sh) can be added to the `OnNodeConfigured` configuration within the `SlurmQueues` section to run a sequence of scripts.
+3/ Add [configure_pam_slurm_adopt.sh](scripts/configure_pam_slurm_adopt.sh) to **OnNodeConfigured** in the [CustomActions](https://docs.aws.amazon.com/parallelcluster/latest/ug/Scheduling-v3.html#Scheduling-v3-SlurmQueues-CustomActions) section.

+*example*
 ```
     CustomActions:
       OnNodeConfigured: